Dexturn1/leetcode-solutions/README.md

 ## Overview

-This repository contains my **LeetCode problem solutions**, organized for clarity, consistency, and long-term learning.
+This repository contains my **LeetCode problem solutions**, organized for clarity, consistency, and long-term improvement.

-The main objectives are:
+The purpose of this repository is to:

 * Strengthen problem-solving skills
 * Practice Data Structures & Algorithms
-* Track progress automatically
+* Track daily coding progress
 * Prepare for technical interviews

 ---